Tom-Mendy/Logseq/pages/CI.md

 - ### **Applications**
 - **Software Development**: CI is widely used in software development to improve code quality and reduce integration problems.
 - **Team Collaboration**: Enhances collaboration by integrating work from multiple developers efficiently.
-- **DevOps**: CI is a key part of DevOps practices, aiding in continuous delivery and deployment processes.
+- **DevOps**: CI is a key part of #DevOps practices, aiding in continuous delivery and deployment processes.
 - **Open Source Projects**: CI tools are often used in open source projects to ensure code quality and maintainability.
 - ### **Influence**

   CI has significantly influenced the way software is developed and released, leading to practices like Continuous Deployment and DevOps.
-Tools like Jenkins, Travis CI, CircleCI, and GitHub Actions have made CI essential in modern software development workflows.
+Tools like #Jenkins, #Travis-CI, #CircleCI, and #GitHub-Actions have made CI essential in modern software development workflows.
 - ### **Why Implement CI?**
 - **Improved Code Quality**: CI helps catch bugs early, improving overall code quality.
 - **Reduced Integration Issues**: Frequent integrations mean fewer merge conflicts and easier integration.